devarun/bbPress-signature/wp-content/plugins/better-bbpress-signature/readme.txt

 4. Create some forums.
 5. View your site.
 6. You will find options to add signature below the text area in a single forum or topic page.
+7. For admin options please visit the bbPress ( Forums ) settings page.

 == Frequently asked questions ==